Quantifying the value of transient voltage sources

-The standard signal-to-noise ratio (SNR) is defined as $\frac{\mathbb{E}|\vec{S}|^2}{\mathbb{E}|\vec{r}|^2}$ for signal vector $\vec{S}$ and noise vector $\vec{r}$.
+The standard SNR is defined as $\frac{\mathbb{E}|\vec{S}|^2}{\mathbb{E}|\vec{r}|^2}$ for signal vector $\vec{S}$ and noise vector $\vec{r}$.
 SNR is widely used in information processing and information theory so it is arguably natural to consider whether a voltage source resource quantifier can be built from it.

-We firstly propose a modified signal-to-noise-ratio $(\mathrm{MSNR})$, as a possible resource monotone.
+We firstly propose a modified SNR $(\mathrm{MSNR})$, as a possible resource monotone.
 Let

-where $ \vec{r}_{th}$ is the thermal noise corresponding to $R_s$ at ambient temperature and the averages ($\mathbb{E}$) are taken as statistical averages of time averages over the probability distributions of the corresponding signal and noise sources as defined in the beginning of the section. $\tau$ is the pulse duration of the source.
+where $ \vec{r}_{th}$ is the thermal noise corresponding to $R_s$ at ambient temperature, i.e.\ $\mathbb{E}|\vec{r}_{th}|^2=\Delta f 4 k_B TR_s$ using Eq.~\eqref{eq:Johnson-Nyquist}, and the averages ($\mathbb{E}$) are taken as statistical averages of time averages over the probability distributions of the corresponding signal and noise sources as defined in the beginning of the section. $\tau$ is the pulse duration of the source, which is natural to include since a longer pulse with a given average source voltage should be expected to be more valuable than a short one.
 The reason to include the internal resistance $R_s$ is to ensure that our monotone adds extra penalty on the sources that have higher internal resistance.
-The $ \vec{r}_{th}$ term ensures that resistors that are hotter and colder than the ambient temperature resistors remain nontrivial sources.
-MSNR, given by Eq.~\eqref{MRSNR}, does satisfy the two requirements we listed for a resource monotone.
+The $ \vec{r}_{th}$ term, associated with the ambient temperature, ensures that resistors that are hotter and colder than the ambient temperature resistors, remain nontrivial sources.
+MSNR, given by Eq.~\eqref{MRSNR}, does satisfy the two requirements we list for a resource monotone.